How to Expand Your Restaurant Business

 Learn how to expand into your second, fifth, or tenth restaurant location.

-But if you feel that you're comfortable with the costs to open a restaurant and ready to start your next location, whether it's your second, third, or 10th - there are some basics of expanding a restaurant business that every owner should know.
+But if you feel that you're comfortable with the costs to open your first restaurant and ready to start your next location, whether it's your second, third, or 10th, there are some basics of expanding a restaurant business that every owner should know.

-More than 70,000 restaurants closed their doors for good due to COVID, and some would guess that the ones left standing wouldn't be too keen on taking the risks associated with expansion.
-But many restaurant owners and operators across the country are using this unusual time to open new locations, often experimenting with new concepts like ghost kitchens, buy online, pickup in store (BOPIS), and other grab-and-go options.
+Many restaurant owners and operators across the country are opening new locations, often experimenting with new concepts like ghost kitchens, takeout, delivery services, buy online, pickup in store (BOPIS), and other grab-and-go options.

 Do a deep dive into the habits of your current and potential customers.
-Learn which menu items they prefer, and which new restaurant trends are taking off in their area.
+Learn which menu items they prefer, and which new industry trends are taking off in their area.
 For example, you can use your restaurant’s CRM system to collect data about menu item popularity and learn what your biggest spenders are buying.
-Conduct both qualitative and quantitative research and reach out to these big spenders to ask them what they would like to see in a new concept.
+Conduct both qualitative and quantitative research to better understand your target market and reach out to these big spenders to ask them what they would like to see in a new concept.

 When doing research for your restaurant expansion, search Eater for popular restaurants in the area and visit them.
 See what guests are talking about and observe the demographics at these restaurants.
 Are they younger, and would prefer to see new and exciting items on the menu, or are they older, and prefer classic, traditional dishes?
 Incorporate all these findings into your new location.

-Customer spend obviously contributes to a restaurant’s cash flow.
+Customer spend and menu pricing obviously contributes to a restaurant’s cash flow.
 But to open a new restaurant, you need to have a clear view of cash flow growth percentages over time and a concrete goal for what success at this new location will look like, including a date for break even point.
-Being able to pinpoint exactly how your cash flow is impacting the business, whether it's coming in from customers or going out through expensive equipment repairs, will help you make the right decisions when choosing which vendors and partners to help open your new restaurant.
+Being able to pinpoint exactly how your cash flow is impacting the business—whether it's coming in from new customers or going out through food costs, supply chain logistics, or equipment repairs—will help you identify additional revenue streams and choose the right vendors.

 Your Step-By-Step Guide to Opening Your Next Restaurant